favouralgo/travel-management-app/README.md

 # Deployment

-Deployed on -------- and can be accessed here:
+Deployed on AWS EC2 and can be accessed here: http://51.20.181.20/wooxtravel/